Hardware-Forge/lab_DHWA/README.md

 ## Building the Environment

 ### Pre-requisites (For Optional EDA Installation)
-To install **Vivado** or **Gowin**, place the corresponding `.tar.gz` installation file (obtained from the official websites) in the repository root before proceeding.
+To install **Vivado** or **Gowin**, place the corresponding `.tar.gz` installation file for Linux (obtained from the official websites) in the repository root before proceeding.
 The build process will automatically handle installation within the container.

 ### Building in Visual Studio Code
 1. Clone this repository: